Internet-of-People/iop-location-based-network/doc/INSTALL.md

 # Installing the packaged version

-Packages can be downloaded as `iop-locnet` from the Fermat package repositories.
+Packages can be downloaded as `iop-locnet` from the IoP package repositories.
-The Fermat repository is located at `repo.fermat.community` which you can configure to your package manager.
+The IoP repository is located at `repo.iop.cash` which you can configure to your package manager.
 E.g. on Ubuntu add something like below into your `/etc/apt/sources.list.d`

-    deb [arch=amd64] http://repo.fermat.community/ 16.04 main
+    deb [arch=amd64] http://repo.iop.cash/ 16.04 main

 and accept the repository keys with the following commands